 12 8 teeth ahead of the sensor

 We designed the pulleys with several features to make them easier to mount.
-All the trigger wheels we currently sell have a 1/2″ center hole and eight radial slots 1/4″ wide for adding locating bolts.
+The smaller two trigger wheels have a 1/2″ center hole and eight radial slots 1/4″ wide for adding locating bolts, while the 8 1/4″ wheel has a 1/2″ center hole and six 3/8″ slots.
+You can also order the wheels without slots if you prefer.
 The off-center hole is for balancing the wheel and is not meant to be a bolt hole.
 The spacers are notched to allow using the locating bolts closer to the center of the wheel.

 In this article, we’ll demonstrate how to install these trigger wheels using a 1966 Dodge Dart with a slant six.
 The grille, radiator, and intercooler have been removed, giving easy access to the crankshaft pulley to let us take better pictures; you probably won’t need to do this on your car.
 Here’s what the original crank pulley looks like, covered with 40 years’ worth of rust and grime.
 The trigger wheels in this article were not painted yet, but they can and should be painted or powder coated for protection from the elements.
 They’ll get a final coat of paint once we make a bracket and put it all together.